Sustainability | GovernanceResponsible Sourcing of Minerals

 We are proceeding with the identification of cobalt smelters and mica processors using the Extended Minerals Reporting Template (EMRT) issued by RMI since December 2021.

-In addition, we have made a condition of procurement from RMAP-compliant refineries.
+In addition, we have made procurement from RMAP-compliant cobalt refineries.

 ■Correction Process